kylephillips/favorites/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Added additional filters for the listing wrapper CSS classes and the listing element CSS classes.
+See the plugin website for details.

 = 2.1.1 =
 * Fixes bug where Favorites admin javascript was loading outside the plugin settings area, causing preventing some sites from saving posts.